Kathryn Hays

 Kathryn Hays (born Kay Piper; July 26, 1934 – March 25, 2022) was an American actress, best known for her role as Kim Hughes on the CBS soap opera As the World Turns from 1972 to 2010.

-Life and career
+Early life

-Hays was born as Kay Piper in Princeton, Illinois, on July 26, 1934, the only child of Roger and Daisy (Hays) Piper.
+Hays was born in Princeton, Illinois, the only child of Roger and Daisy (Hays) Piper.
 Her parents divorced shortly after her birth.
 Hays was raised by her mother, who was a bookkeeper and a banker, and her stepfather, salesman Arnold Gottlieb.